Luos-io/Documentation/src/pages/software/services_list/load.md

 # Load API

-The Load container handles a sensor measuring a force (Newton).
+The Load service handles a sensor measuring a force (Newton).

 Its type has access to all common capabilities.